fivequarters/fusebit.io/src/_blog/_posts/build-a-plugin-system-with-node.md

 ```

 As you may have noticed, we use [TypeScript generics](https://www.typescriptlang.org/docs/handbook/2/generics.html) to keep a great developer experience by using the editor’s IntelliSense to see the supported plugin methods.
 Our plugin system only supports a **TextPlugin** with a `transformText` method.

-See the full implementation of the **TextCLI** class.
+Let's see the full implementation of the **TextCLI** class.
 We use the popular [inquirer](https://www.npmjs.com/package/inquirer) npm package to create the command-line interface.

 ```typescript
 import PluginManager from '@text-plugins/plugin-manager';